yinchanted/mockup-comments/README.md

 :seven:/:two::four:
 - [x] Can you put these swap the "burn orange" with these two colors for the "Support" page and "GPI test app" page?

+:seven:/:two::nine:
+- [ ] if time permits, can you update the Sign in page with the two colors?
+- [ ] if time permits, can you update the "Contact Us" button color to match with the "rose pink" and "terragon green"? i suppose use a lighter version of these two color?

 ## Getting started guides:
 :seven:/:two::four:
 - [x] Can you provide the look and feel of a simple page for [this page](https://developer.swift.com/getting-started-pre-validation-platform-sdk-pilot)?